 - This output connector adapts event data as generic JSON as opposed to feature JSON or GeoJSON.

-- A generic JSON record does not have to contain data which represents a geometry.
-Non-spatial data can be sent to an external website.
+- A generic JSON record does not have to contain data that represents a geometry.
+Nonspatial data can be sent to an external website.

-- Query parameters can be specified separately in the Parameters property or constructed as part of the URL property.
+- Query parameters can be specified separately in the Parameters parameter or constructed as part of the URL parameter.

 - This output connector assumes the external web server or web service will accept HTTP/POST requests without requiring authentication.
-For external websites requiring authentication, consider creating a custom output connector which uses the Generic JSON Outbound Adapter and an HTTP Outbound Transport that supports basic, certificate, or OAuth authentication.
+For external websites requiring authentication, consider creating a custom output connector that uses the Generic JSON outbound adapter and an HTTP outbound transport that supports basic, certificate, or OAuth authentication.

 A descriptive name for the output connector used for reference in GeoEvent Manager.